grokkingly/gmail-inbox-sweeper/README.md

 inbox-sweeper
 =============

-Automatically archive read unlabeled messages after x days in the inbox
+Google Apps script for Gmail to automatically archive read unlabeled messages after x days in the inbox.